Recycling

 Needles and Sharps

 Place NEEDLES, SYRINGES, LANCETS, AND OTHER SHARP OBJECTS in a hard plastic (such as a laundry detergent jug) or metal container with a screw-on cap or tightly secured lid.
-Seal the lid with heavy-duty tape, write “CAUTION: SHARPS” on the side of the container and place in the regular trash.
+Seal the lid with heavy-duty tape, write “CAUTION: SHARPS” on the side of the container, and place it in the regular trash.
 See http://www.cuyahogarecycles.org/needles_and_sharps

 Construction Materials

 All refuse from construction or home remodeling must be contained in the blue 96-gallon trash cart or will not be picked up.
-You may contact Dumpster Bandit for a dumpster, at an additional charge, at (216) 402-2547 or email them at dumpsterbandit1@gmail.com.
+You may contact Dumpster Bandit for a dumpster at an additional charge at (216) 402-2547 or email them at dumpsterbandit1@gmail.com.

 Bulk Items